 All of which are vitally important to keep you and your body running optimally.

-Best recovery foods and snacks to eat after a run
+Best foods to eat after a run for recovery

-Hopefully, you've now got an idea of the important nutrients you need to eat after a run, when to eat them and how much to indulge.
-But which are the best foods to deliver this nutritional bang with every bite?
+With the post-run nutrition guide in the next sections, hopefully, you will have an idea of the important nutrients you need to eat after a run, when to eat them and how much to indulge.
+But first, which are the best foods to deliver this nutritional bang with every bite?
 Here are some examples that’ll help your body crack on with refuelling, recovering and fighting inflammation.

 If you struggle to stomach solid food immediately after a run, try having some fresh fruit in a smoothie to up your carb intake and get some additional vitamins.
 Blend a banana (potassium-rich to replenish your electrolytes) with a couple of other fruits (try orange or strawberries for Vitamin C to help your body heal) and yoghurt or protein powder for your protein hit.

 It may sound too good to be true, but chocolate milk is a brilliant energy source after a run.
-"It's the perfect combination of easily digestible carbs in the form of lactose and glucose; protein, electrolytes and fluid all in one," says McGregor.
+"It's the perfect combination of easily digestible carbs in the form of lactose and glucose; protein, electrolytes and fluid all in one," says McGregor, a performance dietitian who advises Team GB.
 Just ensure you make it yourself or avoid choosing one that’s packed with added sugar.

 Yoghurt is a fantastic source of protein to refuel your muscles so they're able to repair.
 Try adding fruit, honey or granola for an extra boost of carbs and fibre, or if you prefer a savoury option then blend some cucumber, garlic and lemon juice into your yoghurt to make a quick tzatziki and eat it with pitta bread for carbs.